 The best plants for planting in a kiddie pool usually have shallow root systems, such as vinca, creeping jenny, impatiens, and pansies.
 You can create an attractive mini-garden with beautiful blooms with careful selection and planning.
 The real key is to pick plants that won’t outgrow your pool!

 What can I plant in a small kiddie pool?

-A small pool is perfect for planting herbs and vegetables such as cherry tomato plants, bell pepper plants, or eggplant plants; for flowers, pansies are good choices because they only require a foot worth of space between each other.
+A small pool is perfect for planting herbs and vegetables such as cherry tomato plants, bell pepper plants, or eggplant plants; pansies are good choices for flowers because they only require a foot of space between each other.